gitparth12/ProgExchange/README.md

 2. Describe your design decisions for the trader and how it's fault-tolerant.

+My implementation of the auto-trader is fairly simple but fault-tolerant.
+In the main event loop, the trader waits for a SIGUSR1 signal from the exchange, upon which it reads the exchange pipe.
+If the read command is MARKET SELL, then the trader sends a MARKET BUY request to the exchange by writing to the trader pipe first, then trying to send a SIGUSR1 signal.
+In order to ensure that the trader's signal is not missed by the exchange, the trader sends a SIGUSR1 every 2 seconds until it receives a SIGUSR1 response from the exchange.
+At this point, the trader reads the exchange pipe again and repeats the process.

 3. Describe your tests and how to run them.

+Due to lack of time, I was unable to write my own tests.